 This can be frustrating for students and parents alike who want to know why this is happening and how they can fix it.

 Let’s start with why this happens in the first place.

 Most teachers assign homework with the idea that students will spend around 30 minutes completing the assignment.
 In reality, some students actually take several hours to complete an assignment.

-Your child’s dedication in spending so much time on his or her homework might seem like a good thing (and it can be!), but it might explain why there’s a discrepancy between his or her homework scores and tests scores.
+Your child’s dedication in spending so much time on his or her homework might seem like a good thing (and it can be!), but it might explain why there’s a discrepancy between his or her high homework scores and low tests scores.

-Almost all tests and quizzes are given in class under a certain time limit, so students who do well on homework might not be able to repeat that performance when under time constraints.
+Almost all tests and quizzes are given in class under a certain time limit.
+So, students who do well on homework might not be able to repeat that performance when under time constraints.

 2. Lack of Understanding

 We just discussed the timed aspect of a quiz or test, but students who struggle with time management on a test rarely do so just because they are naturally slower test-takers.
 Usually, it is because they don’t really understand the concepts taught in the class to begin with.
 There is a reason they are spending hours on homework that the teacher most likely designed to take 30 to 40 minutes — lack of understanding.

 So after hours of reviewing their notes, using their textbooks, and maybe even receiving outside help, their homework scores are fairly good, even as their test and quiz scores stagnate.